NullSeeker/command_line/README.md

 # Command_line
-This is a convenient command-line replacement for Linux.
+This is a convenient command-line replacement for Linux and MacOS.
 In the future it will appear on windows (Development for the Windows operating system)

 # Building linux